A male is sitting at a desk and sleeping

 Staff

-The Mizell Memorial Hospital Sleep Disorder Center is staffed by two registered respiratory therapists and three registered sleep techs.
-Dr. Alan Price is a board certified sleep specialist.
+The Mizell Memorial Hospital Sleep Disorder Center is staffed by three registered respiratory therapists and two registered sleep techs.
+Dr. Geoffrey Lipscomb is a board certified sleep specialist.

 Problems Sleeping?